 This allows environmental actors to save more forest cover, threatened species, and carbon stores per dollar spent.
 In turn, funding will increase for this crucial and under-resourced ecosystem.

 Project Canopy is preparing several prototypes that will immediately bring value to our stakeholders.

 Jules Caron has fourteen years of campaigning, advocacy, communications, and journalism experience worldwide.
-He has traveled and lived in the Congo Basin since 2012, working as a campaigner for organizations such as WWF, Global Witness, and Oxfam, and collaborating with local civil-society organizations and large INGOs such as Greenpeace and Rainforest Foundation.
-Advocacy successes include sending elephant poachers to jail, preventing an expansion of DRC’s logging sector, and ensuring gender parity in CAR’s Truth and Reconciliation Commission.
-After saving the rainforest, he’s looking forward to settling in South Tyrol.
+He has lived and traveled in the Congo Basin since 2012, working as a campaigner for organizations such as WWF, Global Witness and Oxfam, and collaborating with numerous local civil-society organizations.
+His advocacy successes include sending elephant poachers to jail, preventing an expansion of DRC’s logging sector, and ensuring gender parity in CAR’s Truth and Reconciliation Commission.
+He now lives in Nairobi.

-Misha Lepetic has amassed 25 years of experience and success in the information technology and services industry, including pharma (Pfizer), publishing (Hachette Book Group), non-profits (International Planned Parenthood Federation, Human Rights Watch, United Nations Democracy Fund) and educational technology (Nielsen).
+Misha Lepetic has 25 years of experience in the information technology and services industry, including pharma (Pfizer), publishing (Hachette Book Group), and educational technology (Nielsen), as well as non-profits (International Planned Parenthood Federation, Human Rights Watch, United Nations Democracy Fund).
 Skilled in IT strategy, management, and understanding organizations' technological needs, he earned a Master of Science in Technology Management from Columbia University in 2008.
-He lives in Brooklyn, New York.
-After saving the rainforest, he’s going back to DJing and studying Sanskrit.
+He lives out of his carry-on luggage.